jonro2955/job-tracker-client/tasks.md

 The step 3 box will need to display matching company applications at the bottom of it after the db system has been set up.

-Scrapers: if we later we figure out how to use some headless virtual browsers to easily scrape the data we need from crape-blocked sites, we can add functionality to populate all possible form fields automatically when a job posting url is pasted in.
+Scrapers: we can later add functionality to populate all possible form fields automatically when a job posting url is pasted in (selenium?)

 BYTEA data format conditioning for homePage.js>handleSaveApp Options for storing files in postgres: